 - Air dryers

-Similarly, when the cold weather has passed, procedures should be in place to return the facility back to normal operation.
-While this is standard procedure for power plants in areas prone to cold weather, retroactively equipping power plants to withstand the cold is costly and takes time.
-For this reason, warmer places like Texas didn’t adopt winterization protocols until recently.
+While this is standard procedure for power plants in areas prone to cold weather, retroactively equipping power plants to withstand the cold is a newer consideration.
+It is also costly and takes time.
+For these reasons, warmer places like Texas didn’t start adopting winterization protocols until recently.

 Protecting Workers with Winterization

 It’s not just pipes and tanks that need to be winterized.
-The workers themselves must be protected from the cold, so personnel areas such as warehouse areas, equipment rooms, and production floors need to be temperature controlled.
-PPE such as warm-weather gloves that protect workers from the cold and the hazards of their work may even be provided.
-This can be done temporarily with area heaters that are powered by either electricity or steam.
+The workers themselves must be protected from the cold, so personnel areas such as warehouse spaces, equipment rooms, and production floors need to be temperature-controlled.
+This can even be done temporarily with area heaters that are powered by either electricity or steam.
+Employers may also need to provide PPE such as warm-weather gloves that protect workers from the cold and the hazards of their work.
+Slippery surfaces must also be addressed, especially when the weather brings in snow or ice.

 Companies can address slippery surfaces throughout the plant by prioritizing these steps:

-Do Texas Power Plants Have to Winterize?
+Are Power Plants Required to Winterize?

 Cold temperatures can cause catastrophic freeze damage to facilities such as: